-Physiology (grch. phýsis = nature and lógos = theory) is the study of the fundamentals of life, especially the life processes and functions in an organism.
-In detail these are the biophysical life processes in the cells, tissues and organs of all living beings in the interaction of all physical, chemical and biochemical processes.
-Plant physiology is the study of the life processes of plants with the central life process of photosynthesis.
-Further aspects are growth processes, differentiation of organs, reactions to environmental stimuli, substance transport and the communication between cells, tissues and organs.
-In the case of the vine, the term physiological ripeness, which is important during the grape harvest, is used.
-In contrast, morphology (grch. morphé = shape, form) is the study of forms and characteristics, and phenology (grch. phaíno = I appear) is the study of seasonal manifestations or the development cycle in organisms.
-See also a list of relevant keywords under vine.
+Physiology (Greek phýsis = nature and lógos = teaching) is the study of the fundamentals of life, in particular the life processes and functions in an organism.
+In detail, these are the biophysical life processes in the cells, tissues and organs of all living beings in the interaction of all physical, chemical and biochemical processes.
+Plant physiology is the study of the life processes of plants with the central life process of photosynthesis (picture).
+Other aspects are growth processes, differentiation of organs, reactions to environmental stimuli, transport of substances and communication between cells, tissues and organs.
+In the case of the vine, there is the concept of physiological maturity, which is important in the grape harvest.
+On the other hand, morphology (Greek morphé = shape, form) is the study of forms and characteristics and phenology (Greek phaíno = I appear) is the study of seasonal manifestations or the development cycle in organisms.
+See also relevant keywords under grapevine.